reactjs/react.dev/beta/src/pages/learn/tic-tac-toe-tutorial.md

 </Sandpack>

-If you have extra time or want to practice your new React skills, here are some ideas for improvements that you could make to the tic-tac-toe game which are listed in order of increasing difficulty:
+If you have extra time or want to practice your new React skills, here are some ideas for improvements that you could make to the tic-tac-toe game, listed in order of increasing difficulty:

+1. Rewrite Board to use two loops to make the squares instead of hardcoding them.
+1. Add a toggle button that lets you sort the moves in either ascending or descending order.
+1. When someone wins, highlight the three squares that caused the win (and when no one wins, display a message about the result being a draw).
 1. Display the location for each move in the format (col, row) in the move history list.
-2. Bold the currently selected item in the move list.
-3. Rewrite Board to use two loops to make the squares instead of hardcoding them.
-4. Add a toggle button that lets you sort the moves in either ascending or descending order.
-5. When someone wins, highlight the three squares that caused the win.
-6. When no one wins, display a message about the result being a draw.

 Throughout this tutorial, we touched on React concepts including elements, components, props, and state.
-For a more detailed explanation of each of these topics, check out [the rest of the documentation](/docs/hello-world.html).
-To learn more about defining components, check out the [`React.Component` API reference](/docs/react-component.html).
+For a more detailed explanation of each of these topics, check out the rest of the documentation.